1. Arabica coffee

 Robusta’s increased caffeine content, along with its chlorogenic acids (naturally occurring antioxidants), is thought to be a result of the plant’s self-protection mechanism in warding off pests and disease.
 Chlorogenic acids are considered an important part of a coffee’s flavor profile when present in low levels.

 However, Robusta contains higher levels of these acids, and the oxidation products produced by these acids can occasionally introduce undesirable flavors, potentially compromising cup quality.

 Arabica coffee beans

 Despite having less caffeine than Robusta, Arabica beans are often thought to be more flavorful.
 Arabica coffee has a smoother, sweeter flavor with chocolate and sugar notes.
 They frequently contain hints of fruits or berries.
-Robusta, on the other hand, has a more robust, harsher, and bitter flavor, with grainy or rubbery undertones.
+Conversely, Robusta has a more robust, harsher, and bitter flavor, with grainy or rubbery undertones.

 According to the International Coffee Organization, Arabica cultivators account for more than 60% of global coffee production.
 This was the type of bean that started the Ethiopian coffee story, and it still grows best at higher elevations.
 Arabica flowers are fragrant and appear only after a few years, producing ellipsoidal fruits with two flat seeds known as coffee beans inside.

 An Arabica shrub can grow up to 15 feet (5 meters) tall, but it is usually pruned to 6 feet (2 meters) to make it more commercially viable.
 Arabica has two sets of chromosomes, allowing it to self-pollinate.
 Because cross-pollination is less likely, it remains generally stable as a species.

 Growth of Arabica vs. Robusta beans (taste)